December 2018: This chapter was revised throughout as a result of local review.

 - Boston / Skegness – covering Boston Borough and south eastern wards of East Lindsey;

 - Louth – covering north and western wards of East Lindsey.

-The Intake Team cover the whole county and are responsible for initial work with new customers coming into the Learning Disability Teams.
+The Intake Team covers the whole county and is responsible for initial work with new customers coming into the Learning Disability Teams.

 3. Notifying before Moving